-5% Commission on Buy Bets
+What Is the 5% Commission on Buy Bets in Craps?

+The commission is money you pay to get paid True Odds on your Place Bets.
+True Odds are what a bet is supposed to get paid, a bet with no advantage for the casino.
 You must pay a 5% Commission on the cost of the bet.
-For every $20 you bet you must pay $1 commission.
+For every $20 you bet, you must pay $1 commission.
 If you bet $21, $22, $23… all the way up to $39, it would still cost $1.
-Once you get to $40 it would cost $2.
+Once you get to $40, it would cost $2.

-When you make a Buy bet you put your money in the COME and tell the dealer you want to "Buy" whichever Point it is.
-You would also add in the commission to the bet E.g. If you wanted to buy the 4 for $20 you would put the bet plus commission into the COME then tell the dealer "I would like to 'buy' the 4 for $20."
+When you make a Buy bet, you put your money in the COME and tell the dealer you want to "Buy" whichever Point it is.
+You would also add in the commission to the bet.
+E.g., If you wanted to buy the 4 for $20, you would put the bet plus commission into the COME, then tell the dealer, "I would like to 'buy' the 4 for $20."

-What does a Place Bet Pay
+What Does a Buy Bet Pay in Craps?

 Buying the 5, 6, 8, and 9

-The difference from Place bet odds to true odds when buying the 5, 6, 8 or 9 are so small that the 5% commission you are paying could lose you money.
+The difference from Place bet odds to true odds when buying the 5, 6, 8, or 9 are so small that the 5% commission you are paying could lose you money.
 Seasoned players will only buy the 4 or 10.

-Buying the 4, and 10
+Buying the 4 and 10

-Buying the 4 and 10 for $35
+Buying the 4 or 10 for $35

-In this example you Buy the 10 for $35 + $1 in commission.
-When it hits it pays 2:1 or $70 but you must pay the $1 commission again.
+In this example, you Buy the 10 for $35 + $1 in commission.
+When it hits, it pays 2:1 or $70, but you must pay the $1 commission again.

 Check the payment for a Buying a 4 or 10.